venom1204/venom1204.github.io/_posts/2025-07-13-fourth-and-fifth-week.md

 date: 2025-07-13
 ---

+During Weeks 4 and 5, my primary focus was to **close out previously opened PRs** by refining implementations, responding to reviewer feedback, and ensuring each patch met quality and performance expectations.
+Alongside these cleanups, I also took the initiative to **open and address new issues** that were either high-impact or naturally aligned with ongoing improvements.
+This balance between wrapping up and branching out helped ensure steady project momentum while maintaining code quality.

 ### Making `tables()` Smarter: Recognizing Nested `data.table`s ([PR #7141](https://github.com/Rdatatable/data.table/pull/7141), Closes [#2606](https://github.com/Rdatatable/data.table/issues/2606))

 Historically, `tables()` could only detect top-level `data.table` objects in the environment.
 However, many users store `data.table`s inside lists — especially after using functions like `split()`.